fhollenbach/Pols621_2020/index.md

 __Email:__ fhollenbach@tamu.edu; __Web:__ [fhollenbach.org](fhollenbach.org)

-__Office:__ 2061 Allen Building; __Phone:__ 979-845-5021
+__Office:__ 332 LASB Building; __Phone:__ 979-845-5021

-__Office Hours:__ Wedneday 1:00pm to 3:00pm or by appointment
+__Office Hours:__ Wednesday 3:00pm to 5:00pm or by appointment

+### Teaching Assistant:
+__ Andrea Junqueira__

+__ Email:__ andrea_junqueira@tamu.edu;

+__Office Hours:__ TBA

 ### Class Meeting Time:
-Mondays, 1:40pm - 4:30pm
+Tuesday, 1:30pm - 4:20pm

-__Class Location:__ Bush Academic Building West (ALLN) 2115
+__Class Location:__ Zoom

 ### Class Website:
-The syllabus on my website [http://fhollenbach.github.io/Pols621_2019](http://fhollenbach.github.io/Pols621_2019) will be continuously updated to reflect any schedule changes.
+The syllabus on my website [http://fhollenbach.github.io/Pols621_2020](http://fhollenbach.github.io/Pols621_2020) will be continuously updated to reflect any schedule changes.
 Additional material will be posted on the shared Google Team Drive.
+We may use Canvas occasionally.

 __All assignments are to be submitted electronically via email to fhollenbach@tamu.edu__

 ### COURSE DESCRIPTION:
-The goal of this course is to familiarize PhD students with the various existing approaches to comparative politics research.
+The goal of this course is to familiarize PhD students with the various existing approaches to research in comparative politics.
 We will cover different strategies and methods of how to produce high quality research.
 The course is designed so that students will encounter a number of different perspectives on research in the field of comparative politics.
-Topics range from  concept formation, case selection, case studies, to concepts of causal inference, experiments, and mixed methods.
+Topics range from  concept formation, case selection, case studies, to concepts of causal inference with observational data, experiments, and mixed methods.
 Students will learn how to evaluate other scholars' research but also practice skills to develop their own research designs.
 While most readings focus on research design and methods, we will pursue a "hands-on" approach and read as well as replicate applied work (where possible).
 At the end students should understand the most common approaches to studying comparative politics in the discipline today.

 ### LEARNING OUTCOMES:
 At the end of the semester, after completing this course, students are expected to:

 - Understand:
   1. problems of case selection,
-  2. the concept of causality and experimental designs
+  2. the concept of causality
+  3. the limits and strengths of observational data
+  4. experimental designs
 - Be able to understand and apply methods commonly used for inference in observational settings
+- Write critical but constructive reviews of peers' research
 - Have developed skills to critically evaluate research & for designing their own research projects

 ### COURSE STRUCTURE & REQUIREMENTS:

-The class will meet once a week from 1:40pm to 4:30pm on Mondays.
-Generally you should expect classes to be about one hour of lecturing and 90 minutes of discussion.
+The class will meet once a week from 1:30pm to 4:20pm on Tuesdays.
+For most weeks, you should expect classes to be about one hour of lecturing and 90 minutes of discussion.
 We will cover a variety of concepts, sometimes complicated.
 I expect you to have done __all__ of the *required* reading before sending discussion questions.
 Even when I lecture, I want you to ask questions and participate actively.
 In the second part of class we will discuss the readings and applications in more of a group setting.
 We will also try to work through example applications whenever possible.

+For part of this class we will be working on the computer with statistical software.
+We will use the statistical programming language __R__.
+R is available for download [here:](https://cran.revolutionanalytics.com).
+I would recommend you download R-Studio, which is a software that makes the use of R much easier.
+You can download R-Studio [here:](https://www.rstudio.com/products/rstudio/download2/).
+Both R and R-Studio are free.

 It is important that you somewhat familiarize yourself with R in the first few weeks of the semester.
+Here is a short document on how to write good r-code: [https://github.com/fhollenbach/CodingRules/blob/master/Best_practices_R.pdf](https://github.com/fhollenbach/CodingRules/blob/master/Best_practices_R.pdf).
+The document also includes some links to resources for learning R, e.g.,[https://github.com/Joscelinrocha/Learning-R-resources/wiki](https://github.com/Joscelinrocha/Learning-R-resources/wiki).

 ###  GRADING & RESPONSIBILITIES: